VerseMetaVerse/MyEpicVerseLearningJourney/README.md

 # MyCrazyVerseLearningJourney

+No update since Oct 23 is horrible but due to personal reasons.
+I will resume this soon.

 My personal experience journal learning Verse could be of interest, it contains a lot more useful references than I thought it would at first

 It is hard to learn a new programming language in a rigorous in-depth manner and keeping this journal might help in those many moments where my eyes glaze over and watching grass grow is more interesting.